larrybiehl/MultiSpec/README.md

       - netcdf ??
       - openjpeg-2.1.2

-  The makefile that is provided includes accesses several libraries that are available on mygeohub.
-The directories needed for the Linux version are wxWidgets and Linux_build.
+  The makefile that is provided includes accesses several libraries that are available on mygeohub including wxWidgets.
+The directories needed for the Linux version are wxMultiSpec and Linux_build (Linux_wxwidgets).
+One will need to include the wxWidgets library to make the basic version of MultiSpec compile for Linuxx.

   MacOS: Xcode verson 9.2 was used to create the project file included in this repository (MacOS_wxwidgets).